4 Tips for Effective Health Club Social Media Marketing

 MQLs/SQLs (Marketing/Sales Qualified Leads) – Focus on giveaways and educational gated content such as checklists, eBooks, etc. to turn a follower into a lead by having them exchange their contact information for the content.

-Member Engagement – Just because they have joined already, it is no time to forget to engage with members on your social media.
+Member Engagement – Just because they have joined already doesn’t mean you should forget to engage with members on your social media.
 Focus on in-club events, new class information, gym updates, weather closures, new staff and more to encourage social sharing and boost member retention.

 Social media is constantly evolving, but despite the platform being tried-and-true or the hot new site, by providing engaging, educational, and entertaining content, whether organic or paid, your gym can grow its membership base by becoming the go-to social page for health and fitness.